 Annual Salmon Migration

 Separating the river and the Ganaraksa Millennium Conversation Area is Corbett’s Dam.
-In order to aid the salmon/trout in the migration to the spawning area, a man-made fish ladder is build.
+In order to aid the salmon/trout in the migration to the spawning area, a man-made fish ladder was built.

 During our visit, however, the locals said we were one week ahead, so we will need to try our luck in another visit.